epics-base/ci-scripts/README.md

 for stable versions that many of your users have in production, one for the latest released versions and one for the development branches.

+A job uses a setup file if `SET=<setup>` (without the `.set` extension of the setup file) is set for the job in the main configuration file.

 ## Setup File Syntax

-Setup files are loaded by the build scripts.
+Setup files are loaded by the build script.
 They are found by searching the locations in `SETUP_PATH` (space or colon separated list of directories, relative to your module's root directory).

-Setup files can include other setup files by calling `include <setup>` (omitting the `.set` extension of the setup file).
+Setup files can include other setup files by calling `include <setup>` (again omitting the `.set` extension of the setup file).
 The configured `SETUP_PATH` is searched for the include.

-Any `VAR=value` setting of a variable is only executed if `VAR` is unset or empty.
-That way any settings can be overridden by settings in the main configuration (e.g., `.travis.yml`).
+Any `VAR=value` setting of a variable in a setup file is only executed if `VAR` is unset or empty.
+That way any settings can be overridden by setting them in the job description inside the main configuration file (e.g., `.travis.yml`).

 Empty lines or lines starting with `#` are ignored.